 - Bubber Johnson session in New York City on October 16, 1957, with a support band that featured legendary saxman, King Curtis, as well as Gene Redd on vibraphone and noted harpist, Ruth Berman.
 Four songs, including “The Whisperers” and “Muddy Water.”

-- Titus Turner session in New York City on March 28, 1958, with solid backing from Willis “Gator Tail” Jackson on tenor saxophone, Bill Jennings on guitar, and noted session drummer, Panama Francis.
-Five songs, including “Way Down Yonder” and “Coralee.”
+- Titus Turner session in New York City on March 28, 1958 produced by Henry Glover, with solid backing from Willis “Gator Tail” Jackson on tenor saxophone, Bill Jennings on guitar, and noted session drummer, Panama Francis.
+Five songs captured on tape, including “Way Down Yonder” and “Coralee.”

 Flip side co-authored by Henry Glover & Rudy Toombs

 More King Rockabilly

 King Records would issue over a dozen Trini Lopez single releases beginning in 1958 and ending into 1966, though none would chart, sadly.
 Check out this classic slice of rockabilly bop “Yes You Do” — Lopez’s debut single for King — that was recorded December, 1958 in Dallas.

 Australian 45 (“A King recording from U.S.A.”) – 1964